 Looking for fun Halloween treats?
 These Spiderweb Sandwich Cookies are easy-to-make and sure to be a hit during your Halloween parties.

-Disclosure: This post wasn’t compensated, however, OXO is making a contribution to Cookies for Kids’ Cancer because I created this blog post.
-I was provided with an assortment of OXO products to help in my recipe creation.
-Affliliate linking has been used in this post.
+Disclosure: OXO made a contribution to Cookies for Kids’ Cancer in exchange for this blog post.
+I was provided with the OXO products in this post.
+Affiliate linking has been used in this post.

 One of my most favorite companies, OXO, does great things in my kitchen, they are also doing great things for Cookies for Kids’ Cancer — a cause founded by two OXO employees who were inspired by their 2-year old son’s battle with cancer.
 Cookies for Kids’ Cancer supports people everywhere to help fight pediatric cancer – through the simple concept of local bake sales.

-In 2014, OXO will donate up to $100,000 to Cookies for Kids’ Cancer to support research for new and improved therapies.
-That’s no small change.
+OXO will donates up to $100,000 each year to Cookies for Kids’ Cancer to support research for new and improved therapies.
 They do this through various fundraising efforts of their own, such as donating $100 on behalf of bloggers, like myself, who are willing to share a cookie recipe post.
 For me, it’s the least I could do — and I’m honored to help in this small way.

 Another way I help — and you can too — is by buying specially marked OXO baking tools with the green Cookies for Kids’ Cancer sticker.
 When we buy items with this sticker, OXO will donated 25 cents to Cookies for Kids’ Cancer.